-Several factors are involved in computing the weight of each consumer unit from which a usable interview is received.
-Each consumer unit is initially assigned a base weight equal to the inverse of the consumer unit’s probability of being selected for the sample.
-The total U.S. target population counts for these base weights come from the Census Current Population Survey.
-Base weights in the CE are typically around 10,000, which means a consumer unit in the sample represents 10,000 consumer units in the U.S. civilian noninstitutional population―itself plus 9,999 other consumer units that were not selected for the sample.
+Several factors are involved in computing the weight of each CU from which a usable interview is received.
+Each CU is initially assigned a base weight equal to the inverse of its probability of being selected for the sample.
+The probability is the number of addresses selected for the sample divided by the total number of addresses in the Census Bureau’s master address file.
+CE base weights are typically around 10,000, which means a CU in the sample represents 10,000 CUs in the U.S. civilian noninstitutional population―itself plus 9,999 other CUs that were not selected for the sample.
 The base weight is then adjusted by the following factors to correct for certain nonsampling errors:

-Weighting control factor.
-This adjusts for subsampling in the field.
+Weighting control factor adjusts for subsampling in the field.
 Subsampling occurs when a data collector visits a particular address and discovers multiple housing units where only one housing unit was expected.

-Noninterview adjustment factor.
-This adjusts for interviews that cannot be conducted in occupied housing units due to a consumer unit’s refusal to participate in the survey or the inability to contact anyone at the housing unit in spite of repeated attempts.
-This adjustment is based on region of the country, consumer unit size, number of contact attempts, and the average adjusted gross income in the consumer unit’s zip code according to a publicly available database from the Internal Revenue Service.
+Noninterview adjustment factor adjusts for interviews that cannot be conducted in occupied housing units because of a CU’s refusal to participate in the survey or the inability to contact anyone at the housing unit despite repeated contact attempts.
+This adjustment is based on region of the country, CU size, number of contact attempts, and the average adjusted gross income in the CU’s zip code according to a publicly available database from the Internal Revenue Service.

-Calibration factor.
-This adjusts the weights to 24 “known” population counts to account for frame undercoverage.
-These known population counts are for age, race, household tenure (owner or renter), region of the country, and urban or rural.
-The population counts are updated quarterly using the Current Population Survey estimates.
-Each consumer unit is given its own unique calibration factor.
-There are infinitely many sets of calibration factors that can make the weights add up to the 24 known population counts, and the CE uses nonlinear programming to select the set that minimizes the amount of change made to the “initial weights” (initial weight = base weight x weighting control factor x noninterview adjustment factor).
+Calibration factor adjusts the weights to 35 known population counts to account for frame undercoverage.
+These known population counts are for age, race, household tenure (owner or renter), division of the country, urbanicity (urban or rural), and ethnicity (Hispanic or non-Hispanic).
+The population counts are updated quarterly using the Current Population Survey (CPS) estimates.1 Each CU is given its own unique calibration factor.
+There are infinitely many sets of calibration factors that can make the weights add up to the 35 known population counts.
+BLS uses nonlinear programming to select the set that minimizes the amount of change made to the “initial weights” (initial weight = base weight x weighting control factor x noninterview adjustment factor).

-After adjusting the base weights by these factors, the final weights are typically around 17,000, which means an interviewed consumer unit represents 17,000 consumer units in the U.S. civilian noninstitutional population―itself plus 16,999 other consumer units that did not participate in the survey.
+After adjusting the base weights by these factors, the final weights are typically around 25,000, which means an interviewed CU represents 25,000 CUs in the U.S. civilian noninstitutional population―itself plus 24,999 other CUs that did not participate in the survey.

 The precision of the estimator is measured by its standard error.
 Standard errors measure the sampling variability of the CE estimates.
-That is, standard errors measure the uncertainty in the survey estimates caused by the fact that a random sample of consumer units from across the United States is used instead of every consumer unit in the nation.
-See table 2.
+That is, standard errors measure the uncertainty in the survey estimates caused by the fact that a random sample of CUs from across the United States is used instead of every CU in the nation.
+(See table 1.)